jzaleski/php-open_struct/README.md

 $struct->dirty(); // returns: `true`
 ```

-The `dirty` method will return `false`, after initialization (the constructor), when a value is set back to its original state
+The `dirty` method will return `false`, after initialization (the constructor), when a value is set back to its original state:

 ```php
 $struct = new Open_Struct(['foo' => 1]);